michellejm/mapping_arch_urban_hums/Tutorials/02_MakingData.md

 Next, open QGIS:
 ![GeocodingExercise](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MakingData02/Geocode10.png)

 You are going to use OpenStreetMap as our reference data for the geocoding process.
 You can access the OpenStreetMap service through the MMQGIS plugin.
-This plugin does not come pre-installed with QGIS, so you will likely need to install it.
+This plugin does not come pre-installed with QGIS, so you need to install it.
 Under the plugins menu, select  “Manage and Install Plugins…”
 ![GeocodingExercise](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MakingData02/Geocode11.png)

-The plugins dialog opens.
-Search for “MMQGIS”, highlight it, and click “Install plugin”:
+Search for “MMQGIS”, and click “Install plugin”:
 ![GeocodingExercise](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MakingData02/Geocode12.png)

 It may take a few seconds to install.

 You will also install the OpenLayers plugin.
 OpenLayers will allow you to view and navigate through several different basemap services including OpenStreetMap, Google Maps, Bing Maps, and MapQuest.
 Find the OpenLayers plugin and install it in the same fashion:
 ![GeocodingExercise](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MakingData02/Geocode13.png)

 Close the plugins menu when finished.